tars/tars/README.md

 It's like the first mixin, but include svg file to your block (and png file for ie8.
 This file will be rastered from svg file). $imageName is a image name (svg).
 The second param is not required.
 This param is for background-repeat option.
 It's 'no-repeat' in default.

+You can repeat image (svg and png) only in one direction in one time — horizontal or vertical.

 !Note, that you can't use bg-svg mixin, if you have not switched useSvg option to true in projectConfig.
 !Raster-task and sprite-compressor can take a lot of time, if you use many images.
 I'll fix it asap.